CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 4. Citations

-CrucibleIQ: Select text and insert it as an annotation — a quote with its citation, or just the citation — with one click.
-Export with formatted bibliography.
+CrucibleIQ: Select text and insert it as an annotation (a quote with its citation, or just the citation) with one click.
+Publish to Word with a formatted reference list.

 Obsidian: Requires the Citations plugin, a BibTeX file (often from Zotero), and configuration.
 Powerful once set up, but there's a learning curve.